|MEETING PLACE:||Harry Reid International Airport, Las Vegas, NV|

 A communal waterproof boot bag will be provided where each guest can store their hiking boots/shoes for the day.
 When we stop for a day hike along the river, the boot bag will be accessible for each person to retrieve their hiking footwear.

 We recommend you take on the river only what’s absolutely necessary (see our enclosed packing list).
 Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
 If you do have extra luggage you do not wish to take on the river, most hotels in Las Vegas will store extra luggage for guests who stay either before or after a trip.
-Baggage storage and lockers are not available at the Las Vegas McCarran Airport.
+Baggage storage and lockers are not available at the Harry Reid International Airport, Las Vegas, NV.

 Leave your valuables at home.
 For necessary personal items such as a wallet, credit cards, etc., we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.